CiganEnterprise/CustomerRelationshipManagement/README.md

 * Download this repo
-* After downloading this repo you have to get a SECRET_KEY from here -> https://djecrety.ir/ and paste it in the settings.py file from PersonalWebApp folder.
+* After downloading this repo you have to get a SECRET_KEY from here -> https://djecrety.ir/ and paste it in the settings.py file from CustomerRelationshipManagement folder.
 (CustomerRelationshipManagement/CustomerRelationshipManagement/settings.py)

 ![Website main page responsive](CRM_documentation/picture_18.png)